timescale/docs.timescale.com-content/architecture.md

 ### Hypertables [](hypertables)
-The primary point of interaction with your data is a hypertable, the abstraction of a single continuous table across all space and time intervals, such that one can query it via vanilla SQL.
+The primary point of interaction with your data is a hypertable, the abstraction of a single continuous table across all space and time intervals, such that one can query it via standard SQL.

 Virtually all user interactions with TimescaleDB are with hypertables.
 Creating tables and indexes, altering tables, inserting data, selecting data, etc. can